Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="help--support"></a>
 ## Help & Support

-The Dynatrace OneAgent SDK for Python is currently in beta status.
-The features are fully supported by Dynatrace.
+The Dynatrace OneAgent SDK for Python is fully supported by Dynatrace.

 <a name="documentation"></a>
 <a name="read-the-manual"></a>